-- 6. In accordance with section 84(1)(c), we invite submissions on this draft LAD for the 2012/13 TDL. - 7.
-The closing date for submissions is 5pm, 19 November 2013.
-Your submission should be provided as an electronic copy in an accessible form.3 You do not need to provide a hard copy.
-Submissions should be sent by email to: telco@comcom.govt.nz. - 8.
-We intend to publish all submissions on our website.
+8. The closing date for new submissions is 5pm on 9 May 2014.
+Your submission should be provided as an electronic copy in an accessible form.
+You do not need to provide a hard copy.
+Submissions should be sent by email to: telco@comcom.govt.nz.

+9. We intend to publish all submissions on our website.
 Any confidential information should be clearly marked and preferably included in an appendix.
-When confidential information is provided, submitters should provide both confidential and public versions of their submissions.
-The responsibility for